 Abbey Falls, also known as Abbi Falls, is located around 10 kilometres away from the town of Madikeri and is one of the most popular tourist attractions in and around Coorg.
 The water cascade coming down from the cliff from a height of 70 feet provides a spectacular scene to behold.
 Nestled within the lush greenery which is typical to the sceneries of Western Ghats, the waterfalls attract hundreds and thousands of people throughout the year - especially nature lovers and photographers.
+The waterfall is located between private coffee plantations with stocky coffee bushes and spice estates with trees entwined with pepper vines.
 There is an over-bridge that hangs opposite of the falls, from where the most picturesque scene of white foams gushing down the ridge can be seen, captured and remembered.
 The flow of the falls leaves a significant amount of water spray on those who stand on the bridge for some time.

 Some small mountains streams and brooks join together to form one of the most beautiful waterfalls of South India and falling off its cliff as the water flows to join the River Kaveri or Cauvery as one of its tributaries.
 The walk to the falls from the main entrance has around 200 steps downwards throughout and takes you through exotic coffee, cardamom, pepper and other spice plantations.
 It is a fantastic opportunity for shutterbugs to capture the real beauty and grace of the natural world.
 Even though bathing is prohibited in the falls now, the essence of the place itself is quite enough to draw tourists every day.

-The first British chaplain of Coorg named this place Jessy Falls, under his own daughter of the same name.
-After the British left, it came under the Government of India but the place surrounding the Abbey falls were covered in wilderness.
-But Neravanda B. Nanaiah purchased the land from the Government and set up plantations all around the place.
-As the forests were all began to clear up, the natural beauty of the place came forth and also exposed the alluring streams and waterfalls to the people.
-The area has been a private property since.
+The first British chaplain of Coorg named this place Jessy Falls after his daughter.
+After the departure of the British, the land came under the Government of India but the place surrounding the Abbey falls were covered in wilderness.
+Neravanda B. Nanaiah purchased the land from the Government and set up plantations all around the place, and the area has been private property since then.
+As the forests began to clear up, the natural beauty of the place came forth, exposing the alluring streams and waterfalls to the people.

 People mainly visit the place for its astounding natural beauty and to behold the view of the waterfalls.
 Coming down from a height of 70 feet, it is a vision and beauty personified.
 It is one of the most attractive waterfalls, among the many of South India.